HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 At 3rd level, you gain the ability to magically sense the presence of a planar portal.
-As an action, you detect the distance and direction to the closest planar portal within 1 mile of you.\
+As an action, you detect the distance and direction to the closest planar portal within 1 mile of you.<br/>
-Once you use this feature, you can’t use it again until you finish a short or long rest.\
+Once you use this feature, you can’t use it again until you finish a short or long rest.<br/>
 See the “Planar Travel” section in chapter 2 of the Dungeon Master’s Guide for examples of planar portals.
 ##### PLANAR WARRIOR
-At 3rd level, you learn to draw on the energy of the multiverse to augment your attacks.\
+At 3rd level, you learn to draw on the energy of the multiverse to augment your attacks.<br/>
 As a bonus action, choose one creature you can see within 30 feet of you.
 The next time you hit that creature on this turn with a weapon attack, all damage dealt by the attack becomes force damage, and the creature takes an extra 1d8 force damage from the attack.
 When